bob-606/5.easa.fi/README.md

 ## 162. The trim tab at the elevator is defelected upwards.
 In which position is the corresponding indicator?
-The trim tab at the elevator is defelected upwards.
-In which position is the corresponding indicator?
 - Neutral position
 - Laterally trimmed
 - Nose-up position